If I have questions about the program that aren't covered here, whom should I contact?

-Additionally, there is a series of informal dance concerts of student-choreographed works each semester, three touring ensembles, and several student dance groups.
+Additionally, there is a series of informal dance concerts of student-choreographed works each semester, as well as several student ensembles and dance groups.

 Does Muhlenberg participate in the American College Dance Festival Association?

 Yes!
 We hosted the Northeast Festival in 2002 and 2011.
-Since 2002, we have been selected via the adjudication process for ten straight regional Gala Concerts, and four out of five National Festivals at the Kennedy Center.
+Since 2002, we have been selected via the adjudication process for several Gala Concerts and National Festivals.
 Read More!

 What are the opportunities to view dance in the area?